The King James Bible Church

 There

-are no scriptures that say that anybody ever kissed Peter’s feet or hands and
+are no scriptures that say that anybody ever kissed Peter’s feet or

 we don’t read where Peter ever washed anybody’s feet either.